-Purity and quality.
-Equally as important.
+Purity and Quality.
+Equally Important.

+Essential oils with the same common name, such as Eucalyptus, Lemongrass or Wintergreen, may come from more than one species of plant.
+Others, such as Basil, Rosemary or Thyme, come from the same species, but they come in different 'chemotypes', which means there are significant differences in the composition from one chemotype to another.
 All of these factors potentially affect both quality and therapeutic effect.
 When we finally know what oil we are sampling we can then move on to the testing phase.
 We typically test 3-5 samples from different suppliers for every essential oil that we buy.
 Even when we re-purchase from the same supplier, we test the new batch of oil.